 “Why do you keep me waiting for so damn long, just to tell some unfunny jokes?”

-The game's optimization has received mixed reviews, with many players reporting significant performance issues, including stuttering, FPS spikes, and overheating on various systems, particularly the Steam Deck.
-While some users experienced stable performance, the overall consensus indicates that the game requires further optimization to enhance gameplay and reduce technical frustrations.
+The game's optimization has received mixed reviews, with many players reporting significant performance issues, including overheating and frequent stuttering, particularly during combat.
+While some users experienced stable performance, others noted that the game demands excessive PC power, leading to frustration and a less enjoyable experience.
+Overall, there is a consensus that optimizations are needed to improve the game's performance and reduce the impact of these issues.

 “As for performance, I didn’t encounter any issues at all.”